DesiPilla/DSPS_dPilla/README.md

 # Data Science for Physical Scientists
 In my senior year at the University of Delaware, I enrolled in the course Data Science for Physical Scientists (PHYS 467).
 The instructor was Dr. Federica Bianca.
 While the labs were completed in groups, I have personally learned all concepts demonstrated in each assignment.
+The class repository can be found [here](https://github.com/fedhere/DSPS).

 ## Labs
 The homework consisted of the following labs: